wellsanin1/Game-Engine/README.md

 # Game-Engine
-Game Engine in C++ for demonstration purposes
+Game Engine in C++ for demonstration purposes.
+There are some unneccecary Dlls/code in here that will be cleaned up with further work.

 To run, run the exe from here on a windows pc. https://github.com/wellsanin1/Game-Engine/tree/master/x64/Release